 Climate Change and Public Health Team

 California is a national and international leader on climate change as a critical emerging issue.
 The Global Warming Solutions Act (AB32) has mobilized California’s state agencies to develop a coordinated response to reduce California’s greenhouse gas (GHG) emissions.
-CDPH is one of more than a dozen state agencies conducting research and developing strategies to reduce the state’s carbon emissions (mitigation) and prepare for (or adapt to) the challenges brought by climate change.
-As state health officer, Dr. Ron Chapman represents CDPH on the multi-agency Climate Action Team (CAT).
-Within CDPH, The Climate Change and Public Health Team works on policy, land use and transportation planning, epidemiology, environmental health, health education and risk communication, emergency preparedness and other areas relating to climate change and health.
+The California Department of Public Health (CDPH) and other state agencies are conducting research and developing strategies to reduce carbon emissions (mitigation) and prepare for (or adapt to) the challenges brought by climate change.
+As state health officer, Dr. Karen Smith represents CDPH on the multi-agency Climate Action Team (CAT).
+Within CDPH Office of Health Equity, The Climate Change and Public Health Team works on policy, adaptation planning, land use and transportation planning, epidemiology, environmental health, health education and risk communication, emergency preparedness and other areas relating to climate change and health.
 Our partners include programs across CDPH, a variety of agencies in the state’s Climate Action Team, regional and local public health and human services agencies and stakeholders, health and medical care providers, planning and transportation entities, regional and local governments and health equity groups.

 Climate Change and Health in California